 - The severity of CdLS ranges from mild to severe, but all individuals with CdLS share similar characteristics, such as small stature, hands, feet, and head; joined eyebrows; long eyelashes; upturned nose; and thin, downturned lips.
 Physical and cognitive development is delayed.
 Self-injurious behavior is common, and between 60-70% display some degree of autism spectrum disorder.
 Speech and language are delayed or absent.
 Limb differences and/or missing limbs occur in 25% of cases.
 Common medical problems include gastroesophageal reflux disease, bowel abnormalities, heart defects, seizures, and cleft palate.

-- Since 2004, changes in five different genes have been identified as causing CdLS.
+- Since 2004, changes in seven different genes have been identified as causing CdLS.

 CdLS Foundation Quick Facts

-- The Foundation is a family support organization that works to ensure early and accurate diagnosis of CdLS; promote research into the causes and manifestations of the syndrome; and help people with a diagnosis of CdLS make informed decisions throughout their lifetime.
+- The Cornelia de Lange Syndrome Foundation is a national nonprofit family support organization that exists to ensure early and accurate diagnosis of CdLS, promote research into the causes and manifestations of the syndrome, and help people with a diagnosis of CdLS and their families make informed decisions throughout their lifetime.

 - The CdLS Foundation serves over 3,000 people with CdLS in the U.S., along with about 10,000 parents and relatives, and thousands of professionals.

 - The CdLS Foundation is the only organization solely dedicated to CdLS in the country.

 - The CdLS Foundation has served people with CdLS and their families since 1981.